 Tax breaks are to be had, and how awesome would it feel to get your tax liability down to zero(or at least as close as possible)?

 You know you want to.

-Wrap up 2020 on a strong note financially.
+Wrap up 2022 on a solid note financially.

 Take advantage of every opportunity to reduce your tax liability.